abdoulsalamally/quran_kirundi_data_collection/README.md

             }

 The "kirundi" field should be the one to be pasting the meaning for the ayah respectively from the pdf File.

+!!!!!!!!!!
+I recommend you to download a VS extension called "JSON Tools", after pasting the kirundi in the respective field do "Ctrl+alt+M" it will help you structure well the text.
+Then make sure it is one line and not more than that.
+The extension may add /r or /n between texts please remove them. !!!!!!!!!

 Clone by using this url: https://github.com/abdoulsalamally/quran_kirundi_data_collection.git or download the zip file.
 Pull and push to the origin (main).